-- If you have a dish that needs to remain hot or cold, we suggest you divide your food in half so that half can be at your station and half can stay hot or cold in the VAC trucks
+- If you have a dish that needs to remain hot or cold, we suggest you divide your food in half so that half can be at your station and half can stay hot or cold in the warming/cooling truck.

 - Park in NIU Lot L, south of BAVC

-- Student volunteers from Sycamore Key Club will be available to assist chefs during the evening.
+- Student volunteers from Sycamore Key Club, NIU athlete volunteers and a catering team will be available to assist chefs during the evening.
 Let them know if you have any questions or problems.

 - Volunteers can serve as a sous chef if you do not have one with you for you to take a bathroom break etc. during the event.